 Step 2 – Set Up Your Alerts

-Set up an alert for every topic, business, person or website address you want to receive updates about.
-You can track brands, employees, investors, influencers, celebrities, competitors, etc. There is no limit to how many alerts you can set up.
+You can set up an alert for any topic, business, person or website address you want to receive updates about.
+This service lets you keep track of brands, employees, celebrities, competitors, influencers, investors, etc. There is no limit to the number of alerts you can set up.

 (Create as many alerts as you like with Google Alerts)